0%

 How Common Is IOL Rotation After Cataract Surgery?

-Rotation of a toric IOL is uncommon.
-Most lenses stay stable within the first few days after surgery and never move again.
+Rotation of a toric intraocular lens (IOL), which is designed to correct astigmatism, is relatively uncommon.
+Most toric lenses remain stable within the first few days after surgery and typically do not move afterward.

 How Does Rotation Affect Your Vision?